 Because Italy is a member of the European Union, its environmental policies largely fall under EU environmental legislation.

-According to a 2013 report from the Organization for Economic Co-operation and Development (OECD), Italy is currently looking to push forward with a number of water conservation initiatives, including the evolution of the legal and institutional framework, reforming the water supply systems and improving water sanitation systems.
+Separate waste collection is used for the effective recycling; in 2013, the waste generation has also decreased on average.
+However, a 2013 report from the Organization for Economic Co-operation and Development (OECD), recommends that Italy’s “water management needs a long term vision, consistent implementation and better governance.”
+It also reports that Italy is currently looking to push forward with a number of water conservation initiatives, including the evolution of the legal and institutional framework, reforming the water supply systems and improving water sanitation systems.

 As it recovers from the still-recent global economic collapse, Italy will be looking to incorporate green initiatives into its economic policies, according to the OECD report.
-These measures are expected to include: “greening” the tax code, expanding environment-related markets, green trade policies and investments in green technology.
+These measures are expected to include: “greening” the tax code, (where a smaller share of taxation revenue from income tax and a larger share of revenue from taxes on polluting activities is received) expanding environment-related markets and green trade policies, promoting eco-innovation and investing in green technology.

 Italy is also looking to make an impact on the larger European stage with respect to environmental policies.
 Under the country’s six-month term as President of the European Commission, Italy pushed for higher recycling targets and progress toward the complete elimination of EU landfills, green job growth and the tighter control of emissions from medium-sized combustion plants.